algosup/2022-2023-project-3-harfang3d-binding-Project-2-group/Documents/Specification/Technical_Specification.md

 ### 3.2.
 Current Solution

-Right now, Fabgen support languages such as Python, Lua and GO.
+Right now, FABGen support languages such as Python, Lua and GO.

 #### 3.3.
 Supported languages